Vedrana Rudan: Controversies

 Rudan has been accused of antisemitism twice.
 In a column in Nacional, she complained that Croatian Jews condemn some right-wing nationalists as fascists while condoning others who have close ties with Israel.
 In 2009, Rudan made statements during International Holocaust Remembrance Day on Nova TV, comparing the situation in Gaza to the Holocaust.
-She was subsequently dismissed from further appearances in the network, for which she claimed the reason was that the owner of Nova TV belonged to the World Jewish Council.
+She was subsequently dismissed from further appearances in the network, for which she claimed the reason was that the owner of Nova TV, Ronald Lauder, belonged to the World Jewish Council.

 In 2011, Rudan was laid off from Nacional for calling the Catholic Church "a criminal organisation".

 Personal life

 Rudan is married to Ljubiša Drageljević, a lawyer, and lives in Rijeka.
 She has a son Slaven and a daughter Asja from her first marriage.

 Rudan recounted the marital abuse from her first husband over fourteen years of marriage.
 She began her relationship with Drageljević while she was still married.

+In March 2025 while being interviewed by Aleksandar Stanković she stated she has been diagnosed with cancer and that she is dying.
+When asked what her final message to the public is she stated: "I am immortal.
+Consider my death, going somewhere where there is no signal."